 Virtual Reality [remotely teaching people in the middle of Africa to weld via headsets and the Internet - at a time when WiFi didn't exist],

-Artificial Intelligence [in project management] and - though the term hadn't yet been coined - the Internet of Things [having a car email its owner when it required a service - my
+Artificial Intelligence [in project management] and - though the term hadn't yet been coined - the Internet of Things [having a car email its owner when it

 'commercial' input was to have the contact details of the nearest dealer included in the email].
 Needless to say that at that time, for most of the world - me included - these things belonged in

 I also worked on the development and delivery of a very successful educational project for SME owners [the

 e-Business Success Programme